 Intermodal freight weights: What carriers need to know

-In order to use the DrayNow app to haul freight, a carrier needs a tandem axle tractor.
+In order to use the DrayNow app to haul power only loads, a carrier needs a tandem axle tractor.
 What separates a tandem and single axle tractor is that tandems have an extra set of axles, therefore distributing weight more effectively across the tractor and chassis.

 Because of this, it’s recommended that intermodal containers hold no more than 42,500 pounds of freight.
 However, we all know that not every tractor, container, or chassis weigh the same.
 These standards are put in place to prevent a truck from being overweight.
 Between differences in tractor size, chassis weights, container weights, and the amount of fuel in the truck, there needs to be a cushion between how much freight could theoretically be loaded, and how much freight should be loaded to prevent a gross weight greater than 80,000 pounds.

-On the DrayNow app, the weight of each load is listed right on the home screen before the load is even requested.
-It’s important for a carrier to know how much their own personal equipment weighs (the tractor) so that they can know whether that load’s weight would work for their operation.
+On the DrayNow app, the weight of each load is listed right on the home screen of the intermodal load board before the load is even requested.
+It’s important for an intermodal trucking carrier to know how much their own personal equipment weighs (the tractor) so that they can know whether that load’s weight would work for their operation.
 What if a driver doesn’t know the weight of their tractor?
 There are weigh stations all over the country that they can bring their truck and get weighed.

 On the DrayNow app, the weight of each load is listed right on the home screen before the load is even requested.